Natalie J • 16 Nov 2021 • 7 min read

 A third-party property management company will rarely sign a contract for less than one year.
 However, some may offer you the option to sign an agreement that extends for multiple years.

 Generally speaking, HOAs should avoid property management contracts beyond a one-year duration.
-This will give your members enough time to assess the work your third-party manager is doing without getting stuck with them long term.
+This will give your members enough time to assess the work your third-party manager is doing without getting stuck with them for an unnecessarily long term.

-A one-year agreement gives you the ability to transition to a self managed HOA more quickly.
-Having the option to not renew each year means you can avoid the complications of terminating your agreement early.
+A one-year agreement gives you short-term options either to hire a different PMC or to transition to a self managed HOA if that proves advantageous.
+Having the option not to renew each year means you can avoid the complications of terminating your agreement early.

-Note: Give your board enough time to meet with your third-party property manager prior to seeking not to renew your contract, especially if your contract has an automatic renewal clause.
+Give your HOA’s board enough time to meet with its third-party property manager prior to seeking not to renew your contract, especially if your contract has an automatic renewal clause.
 Factor in any advanced notice your contract requires, if necessary.

 Step 2: Do You Have a Case for Early Termination?

 In some specific cases, a third-party property management firm may not live up to their end of the agreement, giving you “just cause” to terminate the contract early.
-Each individual contract may differ on what constitutes just cause, so it’s important to be familiar with the termination section of your property management agreement.
+Each individual contract may differ on what constitutes just cause, so it’s important to be familiar with your property management agreement, especially its termination clauses.

 Here are some examples of violations that may allow you to terminate an agreement early: